 Like their follow up to last weeks story about the Board of Supervisors firing Eric Purcell, accompanied by multiple letters to editor condemning the Board’s actions.
 And while few should have any problems with those opinions, it doesn’t change the reality that Board won’t reverse its decision.

 But when it comes to misleading narratives, Jim Ogg’s letter supporting last week’s half page ad takes the cake.
-Not only has he drunk the kool-aide, he is spraying everyone else with it.
+Not only has he drunk the kool-aide, he insists on spraying everyone else with it.
 And if that name sounds familiar; you might remember him as the guy providing a running barrage of approval for whatever claptrap fell out of Brat, Reeve’s, Garrett’s and Farrells’ mouths at our three Clown Halls.

-As a former telecom executive, he knows that there is no incentive for the major ISP’s to let the electrical cooperatives compete with them in any way shape or form, let alone allow them to connect to their fiber backbones.
+As a former telecom executive, he knows full well that there is no incentive for the major ISP’s to let the electrical cooperatives compete with them in any way shape or form, let alone allow them to connect to their fiber backbones.

 Having held lengthy conversations with him over the years while handing out literature at the Patrick Henry 2 precinct, I was struck by his ability to spew talking points, along with his inability to explain them or why they were important.